Paywalls Versus Advertising? Why Not Both?

 The panelists cited News Corp.’s The Daily and The New York Times as two publishers taking different approaches to paid content—with The Daily only available on select devices, while The New York Times is charging for content across a variety of platforms.
 “Is the value simply that you can access it on the iPad?” said Hecht.
 “Or is there some functionality that makes it different?
 How do you keep The Daily from being just a novelty item?”

-Beyond content quality itself, publishers have to consider how they draw readers in and perhaps even more importantly, how readers actually pay for that content.
-(Look at reviews of publisher apps in iTunes--even the ones doing well with app functionality got knocked for the billing process, at least in the pre-Apple subscription days).
+Beyond content quality itself, publishers have to consider how they draw readers in and perhaps even more importantly, how readers actually pay.

-The Financial Times has experimented with online content going back 15 years--its current iteration follows a metered model of offering a select number of stories before requiring payment.
+The Financial Times, which has offered paid content online for 15 years, follows a metered model of offering a select number of stories before requiring payment.
 In 2010, FT saw paid circulation growth of 50 percent.

-"Publishers have to think long and hard about what they are," said Hecht. "iTunes used to offer 30-second samples of songs, now they offer 90 second samples.
-Does that make you more or less likely to buy today?
-The lesson there is, don't do market research in your head."
+“Publishers have to think long and hard about what they are,” said Hecht. “iTunes used to offer 30-second samples of songs, now they offer 90-second samples.
+Does that make you more or less likely to buy today?”

 Some publishers charge different fees for access on different digital devices.
 “The biggest factor for the paywall is the back-end,” said Rutledge.
 “If you have to go to different publications or different devices and key in your information each time, the fall-off is huge.
 Part of the reason iTunes is so successful is that’s a turnkey process but publishers don’t want to slice and dice revenue with Apple.”